PEM-FR/dojo/README.md

 dojo
 ====

-composer compatible releases for dojo toolkit
+Composer compatible releases for dojo toolkit
+The library is in the lib directory

+Latest Release
+===
+1.9.1